leannfran/leannfran/README.md

 - Developing web applications
 - Improving my skills as a Frontend Developer
-- Studying backend programming in the stack MERN
+- Woriking on my Agency

 ___
 #### ¿Hablamos?☕️